Explicit formulas for adiabatic elimination with fast unitary dynamics: Examples

 In the vast majority of cases \cite{Haroche}, the timescale separation between $\omega_B$ and $g$ is so large that significant coupling effects on A only happen when $H_A$ contains frequencies close to $\omega_B$.
 This is what lies behind resonance conditions invoked in more high-level descriptions of physical phenomena.
 More precisely, going to a rotating frame with $\omega_B$ and averaging the resulting time-dependent dynamics singles out the relevant dominant long-term behavior \cite{sanders2007averaging}.
 Note that this is mathematically justified only if $\omega_B \gg \kappa$ as well.
 In physics terms \cite{Haroche}, the resonance has a width of order $\kappa$, thus frequency selection only works for $\kappa \ll \omega_B$.

-With the framework developed here, we are able to compare the results of adiabatic elimination in both cases: [Section \ref{ssec:JaynesCummings}] The physics traditional way, i.e.~eliminating the large almost-resonant part of $H_A$ and of $\omega_B\, b^\dagger b$ by first averaging in a rotating frame; [Section \ref{ssec:Dipolar}] Maintaining all terms in so-called ``lab frame'', with thus $\omega_B$ and $H_A$ of the same order and non-negligible compared to $\kappa$.
-The results should match when $\omega_B$ and $H_A$ are close and large compared to $\kappa$.
+With the framework developed here, we are able to compare the results of adiabatic elimination in both cases: [Section \ref{ssec:JaynesCummings}] The physics traditional way, i.e.~first averaging out the large part of $H_A$ in a rotating frame; [Section \ref{ssec:Dipolar}] Maintaining all terms in so-called ``inertial frame'', with thus $\omega_B$ and $H_A$ of the same order and non-negligible compared to $\kappa$.
+The results should match those of Section \ref{ssec:JaynesCummings} when $\omega_B$ and $H_A$ are close and large compared to $\kappa$; otherwise they are new.